 Plan an IFR flight plan with a distance of at least 200 miles straight line distance.
 A return flight plan is not necessary.
+You should be able to plan this flight without a fuel stop.
 Plan a departure time 2 hours from the start of your test.
 Electronic flight logs are authorized.
 If you use an electronic flight bag, ensure all databases are current.
 If you use an EFB as a primary reference and your charts are out of date, this can result in an unsatisfactory test.
 Have a plan if your electronic device fails (ie paper charts/approach plates or secondary electronic device such as a phone) especially in the summer months.
 An IPAD overheating is not a valid reason to discontinue an examination.

 Generate at least one preflight weather briefing to discuss.
 Acquire a legal briefing from AviationWeather.gov, https://www.1800wxbrief.com , or other sites like Foreflight.
 Please have an electronic or printed briefing packet prepared for efficient test discussion.
 If you print your information, do not print an entire weather briefing.
 Print the information that you personally utilize and are prepared to discuss.
 Ensure you are reviewing weather that applies to the scenario you are planning for with the departure time instructed above.
 Showing me a chart that does not apply to our planned flight times demonstrates a lack of understanding.
 Be prepared to tell me if you would have a go or no-go decision based off the weather you reviewed for the planned flight.
 Although not required, I highly recommend you call a weather briefer prior to your test.
 I'm finding more and more students have never talked to a briefer.
 You are paying a lot of money for this test and if it was me, I would want to make sure my i's were dotted and my t's were crossed.
 A briefer might point something out to you that you missed.